michaldziuba03/docker-images/redis-cluster/README.md

 ## Redis Cluster image
 > Do NOT use this image in production environment!

-This Docker image is intented for learning and local development.
+This Docker image is intended for learning and local development.